- Chrome-plated stainless steel shackle

 Lockout Tagout Hasp with 6 Padlock Holes – Polypropylene – 3 PackRegular price $14.95Regular priceUnit price per

 $38.00Sale price $14.95Sale

-Hasps allow multiple employees to work on the same machine without confusion that can lead to accidents and injuries.
+Lockout hasps allow multiple employees to work on the same machine without confusion which can lead to accidents and injuries.
 This lockout tagout device can help employees follow proper procedures, work efficiently, and coordinate with each other easily.

 TRADESAFE ensures that these hasps can keep up with the demands of an industrial facility.
 Not only can they resist extreme temperatures, but they can also withstand impact and the usual wear and tear that comes with frequent use.

-With the use of a reliable hasp, a machine is guaranteed to be unable to be turned back on until the last worker has finished their tasks.
+With a reliable LOTO hasp, machines under servicing or maintenance are assured not to be turned back on until the last worker has completed their tasks.
 This kind of security and peace of mind may be priceless, but these hasps offer great value for money.

 A lockout hasp is a lockout tagout device that allows the placement of multiple lockout tagout padlocks.
 It consists of a slotted plate that slides over a staple, as well as jaws that can clamp over handles and switches.